 Chinese traders, who have been going to the Philippines since the 11th century, brought with them not only their silks and ceramics from the Middle Kingdom for purposes of commerce but also Chinese cooking traditions like stir-frying and steaming.
 The Filipino pancit has its roots in noodle soup dishes from China, the lumpia finds its origins in Chinese spring rolls, while the siaopao and siaomai are similar to the popular Chinese dim sum dishes of steamed buns and dumplings.

-Later, in the 16th century when the Spanish colonized the Philippines and introduced Catholicism to the masses, they also exposed Filipino cuisine to new flavors, including olive oil, paprika, saffron, cheese, ham and cured sausages.
-The Spanish paella or fried rice, for example, has come to be a festive dish in the Philippines and has been locally adapted to include many of the abundant seafood such as shrimps, crabs, squid and fish, with which the Philippines is blessed.
+Later, in the 16th century when the Spanish colonized the Philippines and imposed Catholicism on the masses, they also introduced their flavors to Filipino cuisine, including olive oil, paprika, saffron, cheese, ham, and cured sausages.
+The Spanish paella or fried rice, for example, has come to be a festive dish in the Philippines and has been locally adapted to include many of the abundant seafood such as shrimps, crabs, squid, and fish, with which the Philippines is blessed.

-In 1889, the Philippines became a colony of the United States, which bequeathed it the widespread use of the English language as well as convenience cooking -- pressure cooking, freezing, pre-cooking, sandwiches, salads, hamburgers and fried chicken, which have all come to form part of the arsenal of the Filipino cook.
+In 1889, the United States colonized the Philippines, which bequeathed it the widespread use of the English language as well as convenience cooking -- pressure cooking, freezing, pre-cooking, sandwiches, salads, hamburgers, and fried chicken, which have all come to form part of the arsenal of the Filipino cook.

 The Philippines is made up of 7,107 islands; with a few more appearing when the tide is low.
 With so much water everywhere, it is no wonder that seafood is the main source of protein in the Filipino diet.